conda-forge/cfep/README.md

-conda-forge is a community led collection of recipes, build infrastructure and packages for the conda package manager.
+conda-forge is a community-led collection of recipes, build infrastructure and packages for the conda package manager.
 As the conda-forge community grows, changes will be needed to adapt how the project operates both from a technical standpoint as well as to address social topics such as governance and